Rigid Inclusions

 Rigid Inclusions vs. Aggregate Piers

 It’s important to note that the best ground improvement technique for a project ultimately depends on the soil data gathered on-site.
-All things held equal, aggregate piers are typically the cheaper of these ground improvement techniques, as stone is cheaper than concrete and aggregate piers can usually be installed much faster than rigid inclusions.
+All things held equal, aggregate piers are typically the cheaper of these ground improvement techniques, as stone is cheaper than concrete.
+Also, aggregate piers can usually be installed much faster than rigid inclusions.

 But at the end of the day, a geotechnical contractor will recommend a solution that will ensure adequate bearing pressure and minimal settlement for the structure based on the analysis of the soil properties as described in the geotechnical soil report as well as the structure’s loading conditions.
 For sites with very soft soil, this often means rigid inclusions, while sites with soils that have bit more strength and ability to provide lateral confinement will be able to support the installation of aggregate piers.